stefanschramm/retroload/MACHINES.md

     EXEC &H2700

+# TI-99/4A

+Volume: 60 % (using line cable)

+Pinout of D-Sub-9 connector: 8 = Audio In, 9 = Audio In Ground, 3 = Audio Out, 5 = Audio Out Ground

+Loading a BASIC program:

+    OLD CS1

+The command is case-sensitive (all caps)!

+Then `ENTER` twice, play the "tape", and one more `ENTER` once loading has finished.

+The loaded program can be started using

+    RUN

 # Z 1013

 The load command `L` takes the load and end address as hexadecimal numbers (here `0100` and `018F`) . `J` starts a program at the specified address (here `0100`).